linode/docs/docs/networking/ssh/How-to-Install-PuTTY-for-SSH-Tunneling.md

 ![Using PuTTY](/docs/assets/using-putty.png "Using PuTTY")

-PuTTY is a free, open source SSH client for Windows and UNIX systems.
+PuTTY is a free, open-source SSH client for Windows and UNIX systems.
 It provides easy connectivity to any server running an SSH daemon (usually provided by OpenSSH).
 With this software, you can work as if you were logged into a console session on the remote system.

-## Obtaining and Running PuTTY
+## Obtain and Run PuTTY

 You can obtain the software from the [PuTTY download page](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 For Microsoft Windows users, PuTTY is compatible with Windows 95 or greater: nearly every modern Windows computer can run PuTTY.
 Simply save the program to your desktop and double-click it to begin.
 You'll be presented with this screen: